Wexford Festival Opera: 1980s and early 1990s

-Luigi Ferrari, 1995 to 2004
+1995 to 2004

 In 1995, Padmore was succeeded as artistic director by Luigi Ferrari, then director of the Rossini Opera Festival at Pesaro and later director of the Teatro Comunale in Bologna.
-Naturally, he developed his own style by emphasising Italian and late Romantic works such as Meyerbeer's L'étoile du nord in 1996.
+He developed his own style by emphasising Italian and late Romantic works such as Meyerbeer's L'étoile du nord in 1996.

 In 1994, a four-year series of commercial recordings from the festival was started, in addition to Raidió Teilifís Éireann broadcasts from the festival.
-Many seasons have also been broadcast by BBC Radio 3.
+Several seasons were also broadcast by BBC Radio 3.
 In 2001, the fiftieth festival was a special event marked by the introduction of surtitles.

-David Agler, 2005 to 2019
+2005 onwards

 David Agler became artistic director and programmed the 2005 and subsequent seasons.
-He is an American conductor, previously the music director at Vancouver Opera and resident conductor at the San Francisco Opera.

-One innovation, following up from the original idea of "Operatic Scenes", has been the "mini opera" concept, presenting the more mainstream works in condensed versions, was developed with success.
+Agler is an American conductor, previously the music director at Vancouver Opera and resident conductor at the San Francisco Opera.
+One innovation from Agler, following up from the original idea of "Operatic Scenes", has been the "mini opera" concept, presenting the more mainstream works in condensed versions.

-Rosetta Cucchi, 2020 to present

-In 2020 Agler was succeeded as artistic director by Rosetta Cucchi.
+In 2020, Agler was succeeded as artistic director by Rosetta Cucchi.